jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

   - The ELB will receive the web requests
   - The EC2 instances doing/hosting the application logic
   - RDS doing Reads and Writes

+---

+## Amazon Aurora

+It is an AWS proprietary technology (not open-source).
+Aurora is Cloud Optimized, so it have much more performance compared Relational Database Service (RDS).

+- Amazon Aurora supports Postgres and MySQL
+  - Compared to RDS running a MySQL database, Aurora MySQL has 5x more performance
+  - Compared to RDS running a Postgres database, Aurora Postgres has 3x more performance
+- Aurora storage automatically grows in increments of 10GB, up to 64 TB.
+- Aurora costs more than RDS (20% more) – but is more efficient
+- Not included into Free Tier